 Bachelor Education (Prim) (First Class Honours), PhD CSU

 Nick has accumulated professional experiences in Aotearoa, Australia and the United States of America.
 His involvement with CSU’s School of Indigenous Australian Studies began in 2015.
-Nick, is passionate about delivering teaching and learning opportunities that are accessible, relevant and positive.
+Nick, is passionate about delivering research, teaching, and learning opportunities that are accessible, relevant and positive.